1950 Alabama Crimson Tide football team: Chattanooga

 To open the 1950 season, Alabama shutout the Chattanooga Moccasins 27–0 at Legion Field.
 After a scoreless first quarter, Alabama recovered a Mocs fumble at their 14-yard line early in the second.
 On the next play, Ed Salem scored on a 14-yard run for a 7–0 Crimson Tide lead.
 Alabama then extended their lead to 14–0 by halftime when Salem connected with Larry Chiodetti on a 25-yard touchdown reception.
 In the third, Salem threw his second touchdown pass of the game to Al Lary from 53-yards out for a 20–0 lead.
 Bobby Wilson then closed the scoring late in the fourth quarter with his one-yard touchdown run to make the final score 27–0.
-The victory improved Alabama's all-time record against Chattanooga to 5–0.